-It is possible that new requests for and changes to already determined capacity restrictions, which are submitted 12 months before publication, will as yet become part of the publication of the incidental withdrawals.
+It is possible that changes to already determined capacity restrictions or a new capacity restrictions, which are submitted 12 months before publication, will as yet become part of the publication of the incidental withdrawals.
 The following conditions are set for this:

-- New requests will be considered if ProRail can demonstrate, on the basis of a written substantiation, that this adjustment could not reasonably have been foreseen and that the implementation shall take place in the new timetable year. - Changes to capacity restrictions that have already been determined will be considered if ProRail or the titleholder can demonstrate, on the basis of a written substantiation, that this change was not foreseeable. - Changes to established capacity restrictions will be considered if ProRail (e.g., due to changes to work) or the titleholder (e.g., due to events becoming known at a later date) can demonstrate, on the basis of written substantiation, that this change was unforeseeable.
+- New requests will be considered if ProRail can demonstrate, on the basis of a written substantiation, that this adjustment could not reasonably have been foreseen and that the implementation shall take place in the relevant timetable year. - Changes to capacity restrictions that have already been determined will be considered if ProRail or the titleholder can demonstrate, on the basis of a (written) substantiation, that this change was not foreseeable. - Changes to established capacity restrictions will be considered if ProRail (e.g., due to changes to work) or the titleholder (e.g., due to events becoming known at a later date) can demonstrate, on the basis of (written) substantiation, that this change was unforeseeable.